HimplHeap Entailment

 Abort.

-The tactic xchange M does accept a lemma or hypothesis M featuring universal quantifiers, as long as its conclusion is an equality or an entailment.
+The tactic xchange M will accept a lemma or hypothesis M with universal quantifiers, as long as its conclusion is an equality or an entailment.
 In such case, xchange M instantiates M before attemting to perform a replacement.

 Lemma xchange_demo_inst : H1 (J J':inthprop) H3 H4,